manoelpqueiroz/galactipy/{{ cookiecutter.repo_name }}/CONTRIBUTING.md

 as small as possible.
 If you want
-to contribute a large feature, think very carefully about what the minimum valuable change is.
+to contribute a large feature, think carefully about what the minimum valuable change is.
 Can you split the functionality into two smaller {{ cookiecutter.__mr_acronym }}s?
 Can you submit
 only a fraction of the code?
 Can you start
-with a very simple proof-of-concept?
+with a minimal proof-of-concept?
 Can you do
 just a part of the refactor?